Population planning in Singapore: Demographic transition and the Graduate Mothers Scheme

 As Singapore modernised in the 1970s, fertility continued to drop.
 The natural replacement rate reached 1.006 in 1975; thereafter the replacement rate would drop below unity.
 Furthermore, the so-called "demographic gift" was occurring in Singapore as with other countries; increases in income, education and health and the role of women in the workforce were strongly correlated to levels of low population growth.
 According to a paper by the Library of Congress, by the 1980s, "Singapore's vital statistics resembled those of other countries with comparable income levels but without Singapore's publicity campaigns and elaborate array of administrative incentives."

 Lee Kuan Yew was alarmed at the perceived demographic trend that educated women – most of all the college-educated – would be less likely to marry and procreate.
 Such a trend would run antithetical to his demographic policy, and part of this failure, Lee conjectured, was "the apparent preference of male university graduates for less highly educated wives".
 This trend was deemed in a 1983 speech as "a serious social problem".
 Starting 1984, the government of Singapore gave education and housing priorities, tax rebates and other benefits to mothers with a university degree, as well as their children.
-The government also encouraged Singapore men to choose highly educated women as wives, establishing the Social Development Unit (SDU) that year to promote socialising among men and women graduates, a unit that was also nicknamed "Single, Desperate and Ugly".
+The government also encouraged Singapore men to choose highly educated women as wives, establishing the Social Development Unit (SDU) that year to promote socialising among men and women graduates.
+Ironically, the SDU was known colloquially as "Single, Desperate and Ugly".
 The government also provided incentives for educated mothers to have three or four children, in what was the beginning of the reversal of the original Stop at Two policy.
 The measures sparked controversy and what became known as The Great Marriage Debate in the press.
 Some sections of the population, including graduate women, were upset by the views of Lee Kuan Yew, who had questioned that perhaps the campaign for women's rights had been too successful: